-- 14.4.1 The Nurses and the Head of Boarding will ensure that all staff know how to call the Emergency Services.
-Names of staff qualified to administer First Aid will be posted in all departments of the College. - 14.4.2 In an emergency, students should have prompt access to their medicine.
-This should be done in consultation with the house parent on duty, or student support officer if out of college hours.
-The emergency will be recorded and emailed to the Nurses, Deputy Head, Pastoral, Head of Boarding and house parents.
-The Nurses will action as appropriate. - 14.4.3 All staff should be familiar with the normal procedures for avoiding infection (such as handwashing) and will follow the basic hygiene procedures detailed in the Infection Control Guidelines issued in January 1997.
-In addition to this, the College nurse regularly follows guidance and updates from Public Health Wales and the Boarding Schools Association based on managing infectious outbreaks.
-Guidance will be taken as and when needed in order to ensure that the welfare of the students is promoted at all times. - 14.4.4 If there is a medical emergency or emergency accident the member of staff should phone 999 immediately, giving as much detail as possible. - 14.4.5 A student who is taken to hospital by ambulance will be accompanied by a member of staff who will act in loco parentis. - 14.4.6 If a student is taken to hospital during College hours: - Immediately inform the Nurses/Head of Boarding (if boarding student)/Deputy Head, Pastoral. - The College will then undertake to inform the parents/guardian/agent and keep the parents/guardian/agent updated.
+- 14.4.1.
+The Nurses and the Head of Boarding will ensure that all staff know how to call the Emergency Services.
+Names of staff qualified to administer First Aid will be posted in all departments of the College. - 14.4.2.
+In an emergency, students should have prompt access to their medicine.
+This should be done in consultation with the house parent on duty.
+The emergency will be recorded and emailed to the Nurses, Deputy Head,

+Pastoral, Head of Boarding and house parents.
+The Nurses will action as appropriate.

-- Each student will have a "Grab sheet" which will be kept in College/ Boarding House, in a locked area, accessible to staff only.
-This will contain essential information which may be used to communicate with the Emergency Medical Services in the event of an emergency (in accordance with The Data Protection Act 1998). - 14.4.7 If a student is taken to hospital during accommodation hours (Monday Friday 16.00 07.00 / all day Saturday and Sunday) then staff should call and inform the Head of Boarding and House Parents on duty before parents/agents are contacted. - 14.4.8 When a boarding student is taken to hospital by a member of staff, they should also take with them all medication the student is currently taking.
+- 14.4.3.
+All staff should be familiar with the normal procedures for avoiding infection (such as handwashing) and will follow the basic hygiene procedures detailed in the Infection Control Guidelines issued in January 1997.
+In addition to this, the College nurse regularly follows guidance and updates from Public Health England and the Boarding Schools Association based on managing infectious outbreaks.
+Guidance will be taken as and when needed in order to ensure that the welfare of the students is promoted at all times. - 14.4.4.
+If there is a medical emergency or emergency accident the member of staff should phone 999 immediately, giving as much detail as possible. - 14.4.5.
+A student who is taken to hospital by ambulance will be accompanied by a member of staff who will act in loco parentis. - 14.4.6.
+If a student is taken to hospital during College hours: Immediately inform the Nurses/Head of Boarding (if boarding student)/Deputy Head, Pastoral.
+The College will then undertake to inform the parents/guardian/agent and keep the parents/guardian/agent updated.
+Each student will have a "Grab sheet" which will be kept in College/Boarding House, in a locked area, accessible to staff only.
+This will contain essential information which may be used to communicate with the Emergency Medical Services in the event of an emergency (in accordance with The Data Protection Act 1998). - 14.4.7.
+If a student is taken to hospital during accommodation hours then staff should call and inform the Head of Boarding and House Parents on duty before parents/agents are contacted. - 14.4.8.
+When a boarding student is taken to hospital by a member of staff, they should also take with them all medication the student is currently taking.
 The College will call the emergency services if required and inform the parents.
-STAFF MUST NOT COMPEL A STUDENT TO TAKE MEDICATION. - 14.4.9 Medication should be taken to College only when it is needed.
-Often medication can be prescribed in dose frequencies, which enable it to be taken outside College hours.
+STAFF MUST NOT COMPEL A STUDENT TO TAKE MEDICATION. - 14.4.9.
+Medication should be taken to College only when it is needed.
+Often medication can be prescribed in dose frequencies, which enable it to be taken outside College hours. - 14.5.
+In accepting a place at the College, parents are required to authorise the principal to consent to their child receiving emergency medical treatment under the NHS, on the advice of an appropriately qualified medical specialist.
+Every effort will be made to contact parents prior to any treatment being given, and this measure will only be taken if there is insufficient time available to contact parents / guardians beforehand, or where parents are uncontactable in an emergency situation.